 I found myself anxious and worried about a variety of things that are not going my way (translation: things are not going the way I think they should go for those around me).
-I don’t understand decisions or actions that have effected or been made my people I love.
+I don’t understand decisions or actions that have affected or been made by people I love.
 And to be honest, I am sort of honked-off about it.
 Well, at first I was sad.
-I cried a little and did a lot of whimpering and whining in God’s direction (I’ll get to the part about how I am doing it different in a minute).
+I cried a little and did a lot of whimpering and whining in God’s direction (I’ll get to the part about how I am doing it differently in a minute).

 I’d been planning to write this morning, so this was really throwing a wrench in my plan for a lighter subject.
 But as usual, God uses my poor reactions and bratty behavior to help other people either avoid it for themselves or help them realize “they’re not the only one.”

 So, to get to the point of how I am choosing to do it differently…

 I choose to “act as if.”
 I will “act as if” I actually trust God and His plan–his plan for me and for those I love, and even for those I don’t like very much.